 - Boil soybean

 - Mix up mashed soybean, koji, and salt

-- Pack in a box and mature it for half months or one year
+- Pack in a box and mature it for half months, one year, or more

 Depending on the amount of koji and salt, the taste can be changed a lot.
-I mean that more koji and less salt creates sweeter miso, and less koji and more salt creates saltier miso.
+I mean that if the amount of salt is fixed, more koji makes sweeter miso.
 So you can create your own blending miso that fits your taste the most.
 Also each area in Japan has their original, traditional miso.

 Another factor that changes the taste of miso is type of koji.
 There are three kind of koji and each one of them has unique taste.

-- Rice koji: gives great sweetness from rice
+- Koji Rice: gives great sweetness from rice

-Since miso paste I’ve already used were mostly rice koji miso, so I want to try the flavor of BARLEY miso.
+Since miso I’ve already used were mostly rice koji miso, so I want to try the flavor of baley miso.

-It is said that people in Kanto region are more likely to have salty BARLEY miso, on the other hand Kyushu region has sweet BARLEY miso.
-The one I bought is the latter, made in Nagasaki prefecture.
+It is said that people in Kanto region are more likely to have salty barley miso, on the other hand Kyushu region has sweet barley miso.
+The one I bought is the latter, made in Nagasaki prefecture (in Kyushu region).

 1 teaspoon dashi granules*2